By Robert Schrader | Published on February 3, 2026

 Ballet Performance at Moscow's Bolshoi Theatre in Russia

 Somehow, nearly five days had passed by the time I boarded the Krasnaya Strela (Red Arrow) overnight train from Moscow to St. Petersburg.
-I was still getting over my jet lag when I saw Dasha and Tanya waving goodbye to me, their facial expressions happy and sad at the same time, and it was as if I had yet to greet them at all.
+I was still getting over my jet lag when I saw Dasha and Tanya waving goodbye to me, their facial expressions happy and sad at the same time, as I moved on to more Russian winter locations.

 I slept surprisingly well in the plush train cabin, to the extent that when I arrived in the city formerly known as Leningrad, I hit the ground running.
 Well, not quite running: The streets leading from the station to the iconic Church of the Savior on Spilled Blood were literally frozen.
-I walked like a penguin, as my mother has always said I should do on snow and ice, way back to when I was a kid.
+I walked like a penguin, as my mother had always advised me as a kid about navigating snow and ice.

-The good news is that, due to my early arrival time, I made it to the courtyard of the Winter Palace before any footprints had been left in the deep snow (which gleamed powder blue in the first light of day) in front of its gold-accented mint facade.
-The bad news?
-I still had a few hours to kill before the world-class Hermitage Museum housed inside opened for the day.
+The good news: Due to my early arrival time, I made it to the courtyard of the Winter Palace before any footprints had been left in the deep snow (which gleamed powder blue in the first light of day) in front of its gold-accented mint facade.
+The bad news: I still had a few hours to kill before the world-class Hermitage Museum (housed inside) opened for the day.

-But that wasn't actually bad news.
-I spent my frigid morning walking — slowly — to St. Isaac's Cathedral.
+I spent my frigid morning walking slowly to St. Isaac's Cathedral.
 Here, I enjoyed a stunning panorama of the city, in spite of the brisk, cold wind that blew in my face as I looked down on the city.
 From this vantage point, the winter wonderland looked like a postcard, and it was absolutely worth battling the ice and wind.

 Catherine Palace in Winter, St. Petersburg, Russia